iW3ll/yrec/README.md

 # yrec

-A python aplication for recording youtube lives using Streamlink.
+A python aplication for recording youtube lives.

 ## Requirements